|

 involved as a long drawn out cuddling and talking session.
 No matter what

-the exact actions, somewhere are the words "it is forgiven" or "it's all
+the exact actions, somewhere are the words "it is forgiven"

 right now".
-The ritual of forgiveness is necessary in that it allows for
+The ritual of forgiveness is necessary in that it allows

 closure to the incident and reaffirmation of the bond between those